2024 Winter Course

 - Create and implement workable strategies for bridling the culture of corruption in their home societies.

-Osburn, R. (2016), Taming the Beast: Can We Bridle the Culture of Corruption?
+Osburn, R. (2022, revised edition), Taming the Beast: Can We Bridle the Culture of Corruption?
 (St Paul, MN: Wilberforce Press)

 For Further Information